< Note: This post was written in August 2019, and has been ported to this new blog of mine >

 5. Time Commitment for OSCP

-This will vary too much from people to people, so I'll just list my experience.
+This will vary too much from person to person, so I'll just list my experience.
 Some will breeze through OSCP while taking 24 credits in college, while some will suffer through OSCP even during the Summer break.
 We are all too different.

 6. My OSCP course/lab/exam stats